seancsnyder/woahlife/README.md

 - If your emails aren't getting added to the database, check the app logs, as well as the Mailgun logs.
     The Mailgun logs are hosted at mailgun.com
 - If you don't want to use mysql, choose whatever datastore you like.
 Just create a new config file and update the Db.class.php to pull in the correct config file.
+- composer is freaking out...please contact me and I can help you out.